budde25/switcheroo/README.md

 [![License](https://flat.badgen.net/badge/license/GPL-2.0/blue)](LICENSE)

-A CLI and GUI for the rcm BootRom expoit (Fusée Gelée exploit for Nintendo Switch)
+A CLI and GUI for the RCM BootRom expoit (Fusée Gelée exploit for Nintendo Switch)

 Only works on unpatched Switches: <https://ismyswitchpatched.com/>